the-crypt-keeper/can-ai-code/README.md

 See GPTQ notes above, the executor is very similar with one notable difference: it supports beam search.

+#### vLLM

+`interview-vllm-modal.py` - Run vLLM on Modal.

+See GPTQ notes above for structure but note that this executor runs full precision FP16 models so will require more/larger GPUs then the GPTQ-based ones.

 #### Llama.cpp (GGML)

 `Interview-llamacpp.py` provides an executor to wrap `main` on local (or remote via ssh) CPU/GPU